Aagaaz Theatre Trust

 Aagaaz is the Urdu word for ‘beginnings’.

-We have taken our work to 10 cities across the country and have performed/are performing in prestigious festivals such as Gender Bender 2016, Saharanpur Pustak Mela 2016, The Old World Theatre Festival 2018, META 2019 (we won the Special Jury Award), The Hindu Metroplus 2019, Equal Festival at Ranga Shankara 2019, Ranga Shankara Theatre Festival 2019, Serendipity Arts Festival 2019.
+At the core of our work is Aagaaz’s repertory, composed of 11 young actors from Hazrat Nizamuddin Basti who are arts practitioners, theatre makers, and facilitators.
+The repertory has taken our work to 10 cities across the country and have performed/are performing in prestigious festivals such as Gender Bender 2016, Saharanpur Pustak Mela 2016, The Old World Theatre Festival 2018, META 2019 (we won the Special Jury Award), The Hindu Metroplus 2019, Equal Festival at Ranga Shankara 2019, Ranga Shankara Theatre Festival 2019, Serendipity Arts Festival 2019.

 We foster communities to create collaborative and sustainable spaces of learning, through arts based processes.
 We hold spaces through short intensive workshops, performance, and long-term community based commitments to deepen engagement with the self, the other, and the world.

 Process-based in-person and cascaded digital engagements with children, and change-makers.
 The programs create safe spaces that build a deep understanding of the self in relationship with others and the larger society

 Creating, rehearsing and performing is an extension of our process-based work in Ajab Gajab.
 Our productions co-created by the repertory and playwrights/directors from the city, raise questions that urge audiences to engage in dialogues with contemporary issues.